-I did a little research and, apparently, there are reasons for the loud music.
+I did a little research and there are reasons for the loud music.

 One study, “Why Do People Like Loud Sound?
-A Qualitative Study” published August 2017, found that amongst those who participated four themes emerged – loud sounds (including music) are stimulating, encourage socializing, hides disagreeable things, and emphasizes individualism.
+A Qualitative Study” published in August 2017, found that amongst those who participated four themes emerged – loud sounds (including music) are stimulating, encourage socializing, hide disagreeable things, and emphasize individualism.

 The study was performed on 16 people (eight 18-25 years old (both male and female), six musicians (both male and female), and two bar managers (female).

 In other studies, experts at Johns Hopkins found that listening to music can reduce stress and pain as well as improve mood, memory, and mental alertness.
 In other words, your brain gets a workout.